Did the Universe Really Start with a ‘Big Bang’ ?

 is managing to expand at, or even faster than the speed of light – and in all

-directions at once, as it would need to have done for us to detect galaxies at
+directions at once, as it would need to have done, at least since the Big Bang, for us to detect galaxies at

 from us than this, given that the light we are now seeing left them 13.6 Bn

 years ago.
-Unless space-time expansion has slowed down radically in the meantime, they
+Unless space-time expansion had slowed down radically in the meantime, they

-will have been carried a lot further away, assuming expansion has continued everywhere
+would have been carried a lot further away, assuming expansion had continued everywhere

-at the same rate since then.
-(It would seem to have done so, locally at least,
+at the same rate since then - as Big Bang predicts.
+(The rate of expansion would seem to have been consistent, locally at least,

 going by the continuing red shift of much less distant objects).